devlt0/tetris_engine_demo/README.md

 ## Tetris Engine Demo

-Tetris grid is setup per requirements (10 columns, 100rows) though number of rows is configurable in instantiation of Tetris_Grid(given_max_height).
+Tetris grid is setup per requirements (10 columns, 100rows).

 *Note: # of columns is not yet configurable as that would significantly change processing logic of moves